 Active Directory stores data in the form of objects.
+In this article, let us take a complete overview on Active Directory object classes and attributes.
 An object can be a single element, such as a user, group, OU, sites, contacts or any devices such as a printer or a computer.
 In Active Directory, the objects are of two types:

 - Container Objects

 - Leaf objects

 Container objects store other objects in the Active Directory.
 The organizational unit (OU) is a good example of a container object.
 Leaf objects, also called terminal objects, on the other hand, cannot store other objects.
 An example of a leaf object is a printer.

 Active Directory Object Classes, Types, and Attributes

 An object class is a component of the Active Directory schema that defines the “type” for an object or in other words it defines the set of mandatory and optional attributes an object can have.

 Objects attributes are a set of fields that define and describe the additional data that can be attributed to the object.
 For example, a user object in Active Directory will have attributes such as their First Name, Second Name, Manager Name etc. A few of these attributes cannot be left empty while other attributes are optional.
 In the case of a user object, the ObjectCategory, ObjectClass, sAMAccountName are mandatory, while other attributes like the accountExpires, title, info, initials etc. are optional.